happygoals/WayBackHome/README.md

 # CatBackHome

-This is the game I develop for GlobalGameJam 2019.
-The cat will escape the room to go back to her home.
+This is the game I developed for GlobalGameJam 2019.
+This is my first game development using Unity based on the real story of a cat living in a student housing that goes out to find her real home.
+When the cat collect garbages at the dorm, she can be outside of the dorm.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=YOUTUBE_VIDEO_ID_HERE
 " target="_blank"><img src="http://img.youtube.com/vi/DBUaVWYqFHM/0.jpg"